 - For example, you may have an employee who is in the “Out of State” group, but they’ve moved in-state to work at your company’s headquarters, so they need to be moved to the “In State” group.

 You'll want to make sure the employee’s eligibility group is updated because that change will update the set of products and rates they’re eligible for.
 Updating the eligibility group ensures the right information shows when that employee has the ability to shop.
 Follow these instructions if you need to move an employee to a different eligibility group.

-Please note: Eligibility groups were customized by your Advisor and the Maxwell Team for your needs specifically.
+Please note: Eligibility groups were customized by the Maxwell Team after you submitted information on how you wanted your employees to be grouped.
+It was set up for your needs specifically.
 Based on overall user experience and system performance, Maxwell supports a maximum of 25 eligibility groups for an employer.
-If you have questions about your eligibility group setup, please reach out to your Advisor or your implementation consultant, or contact email@example.com.
+If you have questions about your eligibility group setup, please reach out to your implementation consultant, or contact firstname.lastname@example.org.